BrunoStudi/delicesSandrine/README.md

 ﻿# Sandrine Coupart - diététicienne

-A demo website with users and admin connexion about diet's food for my training.
+My demo website with user login features then administrator login on the diet plan for my current training.